 Compression clothing is a very popular recovery tool among athletes and, although the research jury is still out, anecdotal evidence is strong and many top riders swear by them.
 Putting a pair of compression tights on post-training is certainly no hardship.
 They seem to feel particularly good when you have a long drive after an event or for a lazy Sunday afternoon after a long morning ride.
 It’s important though that they are tight enough to give a genuine compressive effect, so buy a quality brand and take care with sizing.

 Massage can increase blood flow, correctly align muscle fibres and scar tissue and reduce tightness.
 A weekly, let alone a daily, massage is beyond most of our budgets but why not try to schedule one in during each recovery week?
 Look for a qualified sports massage therapist with experience working with cyclists and view it like a regular MOT for your body.
 A good therapist, as well as treating problematic areas will also be able to flag any potential areas of concern and give you exercises or stretches to address them.
-The British Cycling Foam Roller Routine provides a great poor man’s alternative to daily massage.
+The British Cycling Mobilisation Routine will help as an alternative between massages.

 Quality sleep equals good recovery.
 Equally long term poor sleep will result in diminished mental performance and an increase in the body’s stress hormone cortisol.
 This will impact on both your ability to train and to recover.
 Poor sleep can be an indicator of non-functional overreaching or overtraining Follow these top five sleep tips